kaoh/globalplatform/gpshell/src/gpshell.1.md

 :    Sets the data format flag for store_data command.
 Default 0.

+* 0 - No general encryption information or non - encrypted data
+* 0x20 - Application dependent encryption of the data
+* 0x40 - RFU(encryption indicator)
+* 0x60 - Encrypted data.
+Must be encrypted with data encryption key.

 __-dataEncryption__ *x*

 :    Sets the encryption format flag for store_data command.
 Note that this is just a flag and the data must be passed already in the correct encryption.
 Default 0.

+* 0 - No general data structure information
+* 0x08 - DGI format of the command data field
+* 0x10 - BER-TLV format of the command data field
+* 0x18 - RFU (data structure information)

 __-responseDataExpected__ *x*